Gilone/fenghao.github.com/about.md

 <p>Proposed a Coupled Factor Graph Model including meta-paths as the connection characteristic of structures</p>

 <h4>Research on the Approximate Algorithm of the Vertex Cover Problem | Sep 2017</h4>
-<p>Implemented two vertex cover algorithms (put the vertex with the largest degree and the two points of one edge) in the solution set
+<p>Implemented two vertex cover algorithms (put the vertex with the largest degree and the two points of one edge) in the solution set</p>
-Compared the effects of these two algorithms in various situations in detail , showing that under the constructed special graph structure, the approximation algorithm will be stronger than the heuristic greedy algorithm</p>
+<p>Compared the effects of these two algorithms in various situations in detail , showing that under the constructed special graph structure, the approximation algorithm will be stronger than the heuristic greedy algorithm</p>

 <h4>Object-oriented Game Design | May 2017</h4>
 <p>Utilized C++ language and the third-party graphics library to implement a dodgeball game and a tower defence game</p>